Poju Zabludowicz: Art collection

 Since the 1990s, the Zabludowiczs have been accumulating a 500-artist, 5,000-piece collection of artwork.
-They exhibit their private art collection at three different locations, one of them being 176, a gallery in a former 19th-century Methodist chapel in Chalk Farm, north London.
-Inaugurated in 2007, the Zabludowicz Collection's London project space presents exhibitions of collection works and new commissions by artists linked to the collection.
+They exhibited their private art collection at three different locations, including 176, a gallery in a former 19th-centurary Methodist chapel in Chalk Farm, north London.
+The London project space operated at 176 Price of Wales Road from 2007 until 2023, presenting exhibitions of works from the collection and new commissions by artists linked to it.
+Since 2025, the building has been occupied by Camden Arts Projects.
 One sculpture in the collection, a miniature statue of Jesus with an erection, surrounded by 50 other sculptures also with erections, has been considered "grotesquely offensive" by some Christians, one of whom has said she will bring a private prosecution against the Baltic Centre for Contemporary Art in Gateshead, which has exhibited the statue.

 The skyscraper at 1500 Broadway at Times Square in New York City houses a selection of works from the Zabludowicz Collection.
 The programme at the New York City venue consists of changing exhibitions and other events while the lobby is publicly open during daytime.

 Across three locations on Sarvisalo, an island in Loviisa, Finland, the Zabludowicz Collection has initiated an international residency programme for invited artists.
 The residency programme offers an environment for the production of art.

 In November 2015, it was announced that the Zabludowicz Collection will launch an artist residency programme in Las Vegas.